 Note the phrase “out-of-market,” though.
 MLB.TV is not a true cord-cutting resource.
 It was really designed as way for transplants—a Red Sox fan living in Seattle, for example—to watch their former home teams.
 As local broadcasts are still subject to blackout rules, you won’t be able to watch your hometown ball club live.

-That said, MLB.TV is still a valuable option for dyed-in-the-wool seamheads to catch virtually every out-of-market game broadcast—home or away—throughout the regular season.
+That said, MLB.TV remains a valuable option for dyed-in-the-wool seamheads to catch virtually every out-of-market game broadcast—home or away—throughout the regular season.
 And if you’re not particular about real-time viewing and can avoid social media and other potential spoiler sources, you can watch replays of your local team’s games on demand 90 minutes after the game’s conclusion.

 Major League Baseball is finally stepping up the plate and giving cord cutters more options to watch the Grand Old Game.
 We’d still like to see it offer more free streaming options of marquee matchups, as the NFL has done with Yahoo! and Twitter.
 But until then, you can take advantage of these cable alternatives, along with our guide to second-screen baseball apps, to make sure you catch all the diamond action.